 Of the many advantages of bus travel, this one is a gem: Bus stations are almost always closer to the center of towns and cities than airports.
 This will save you time and money when you arrive and depart from your new destination.

-In fact, many bus stations throughout the world are located within walking distance to a city’s main attractions.
+In fact, many bus stations throughout the world are located within walking distance of a city’s main attractions.

 Nonetheless, if you’re intentionally booking a longer layover to explore a new place, check to make sure the bus station is in a central location.

 11. Larger Seats & More Legroom

 According to TIME, airlines are removing restrooms and kitchenettes to make room for more seats in airplanes.
 In fact, Cathay Pacific Airways, which has a reputation for comfortable flying, started adding an extra row of seats to their planes in 2017, which took away about 1-inch of legroom per economy passenger.

 Now, I’m not about to claim that I’ve never had my knees painfully pressed into the back seat of a bus-going companion in front of me.

 But generally speaking, seats are larger and legroom is roomier on buses than planes.
 Some of the fancier bus companies may even offer the option to purchase a more expensive bus seat that comes with a variety of extra amenities, including extra legroom.

 The best part?
 “More expensive” is typically just a small increase from regular seats, unlike many airlines and trains.